When is season 2 of Ricky Gervais series After Life released?

 Who’s creator and star Ricky Gervais?

-Gervais created sitcoms The Workplace, Extras, Derek and Life’s Too Brief and have movies Cemetery Junction (together with his long-time collaborator Stephen Service provider), David Brent: Life on the Highway and Particular Correspondents.

-He additionally has an inventory of Hollywood credit together with the films Ghost City, Muppets Most Needed, Night time on the Museum: Secret of the Tomb and The Invention of Mendacity, and has hosted the Golden Globes 4 instances.
+He additionally has an inventory of Hollywood credit together with the films Ghost City, Muppets Most Needed, Evening on the Museum: Secret of the Tomb and The Invention of Mendacity, and has hosted the Golden Globes 4 occasions.

 Is there a trailer for After Life season 2?